Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Revolutionizing crop yields

-Nestlé’s agricultural scientists recommended the introduction of drying technologies to help maize farmers in Nigeria reduce waste.
-Maize farming is plagued by pests and crop molds, so the use of dome-shaped solar dryers – which can be easily and cost-effectively built using local materials – means they avoid loss.
-Drying maize also minimizes the presence of harmful toxins, which can dramatically impact health if consumed in large quantities.
+Maize farming is plagued by pests and crop molds, so the use of dome-shaped solar dryers, which can be easily and cost-effectively built using local materials, helps avoid loss.

 Clearer labelling: Less wastage

-Nestlé France has collaborated with Too Good to Go’s Consumption Dates Pact to help remove consumer confusion around consumption dates and prevent food from being needlessly discarded.
-Poor understanding of sell-by, use-by, or best-by dates is thought to be responsible for 10% of all food waste in Europe.
+Nestlé France has collaborated with Too Good to Go’s Consumption Dates Pact to help remove consumer confusion around consumption dates and contributing to preventing food from being needlessly discarded.

 Creating energy from waste